tizkovatereza/AI/Artificial Knowledge.md

 ## Ai Agents for non-technical people
 [AI Agents For Beginners - Intuitive explanation](https://medium.com/@tereza-tizkova/ai-agents-for-beginners-228b7bd813d4)
 <br>
-[The Complete Beginners Guide To Autonomous Agents](https://www.mattprd.com/p/the-complete-beginners-guide-to-autonomous-agents) - Overview of autonomous agents
+[The Complete Beginners Guide To Autonomous Agents](https://www.mattprd.com/p/the-complete-beginners-guide-to-autonomous-agents) - Overview of autonomous agents, the biggest projects and interesting sources.
+April 18, 2023

 ## Papers about large language models
 - [ReAct: Synergizing Reasoning and Acting in Language Models](https://arxiv.org/abs/2210.03629) - This paper proves the hypothesis that LLMs benefit from being prompted to both act and think, compared to just using one of these paradigms.